ZuBB/portage3/issues.md

     + ```CREATE TABLE time_test (my_date timestamp)```
     + separate table for repos parent dir
     + [strict types](http://stackoverflow.com/questions/2761563/sqlite-data-types)
     + separate statements for read/write
     + issue with queries and specified params run from workers.
     + support insert via *specified* cached statement. __do we need this?__
 * Script class
     + check dependant tables before filling current one
     + keep in mind that need to have easy way to debug specified item(s)
     + make database and logger modules injectable into Script/Worker class
-	+ convert scripts to tasks; runt unblocking tasks in parallel,
+    + convert scripts to tasks; runt unblocking tasks in parallel. etc
 * libraries
     + allow defining of deleted repos without hacks
 * scripts
     + find faster way of getting available EAPIs
 * parser
-    * do we need it?
+    + do we need it?
 * put portage tree to the faster location

 #### Useful links